Officer: Black man's fatal shooting had nothing to do with race

 - Race did not factor into the shooting, the officer says.

-(CNN)A white Tulsa, Oklahoma officer charged in the shooting death of a black motorist last year said race was not a factor in her decision to open fire.
+(CNN)A white Tulsa, Oklahoma officer charged in the shooting death of an unarmed black motorist last year said race was not a factor in her decision to open fire.
 She said the man "caused" his death when he ignored her commands, reaching into his vehicle to retrieve what she believed was a gun.

 "I saw a threat and I used the force I felt necessary to stop a threat," Officer Betty Shelby said Sunday during an interview on 60 Minutes.